A place for everyone. Together, we are inspired to grow, learn and achieve.

 Bring your ‘Marvellous Me’ bag into school having chosen 1 or 2 objects and/or photographs that are special to you to share with us all.
 You can even decorate your bag!

-Ms Shepheard, Miss Cunningham and Mrs Brierley are looking forward to getting to know you all.
+Ms Hayward, Miss Barker and Ms Carmody are looking forward to getting to know you all.
 We hope to share with you what you like (and don’t like), what you are good at and what you might like help with, all the things that make you special!
-Perhaps you might like to share how you celebrate special occasions with your family, how many brothers and sisters you have, how many pets you have or what you do when you are not at school?!
+Perhaps you might like to share how you celebrate special occasions with your family, if you have brothers and sisters and how many pets you have or what you do when you are not at school?!
 We can't wait!

-Daily phonics sessions began prior to Christmas with our Read Write Inc Set 1 Speed Sounds and continue apace.
+Daily phonics sessions begin later in the Autumn Term with the learning of Read Write Inc Set 1 Speed Sounds, starting with short sessions that eventually lengthen to 45 minutes in length.
 Alongside this, we will work to develop our communication and language skills to support us during these sessions.
 This will include our ability to identify sounds that we hear in our environment, the sounds we can hear in words as well as rhyming words in stories and lots more.

 To develop phonics skills effectively children benefit from learning the sounds in a methodical way through focussed sessions in school and by being reinforced at home.
 We would welcome your support.
 It is expected that you practise at home for 5 minutes each day.
 Please refer to your child’s communication diary for the sounds of the week as appropriate.